jsbin/api/tests/README.md

 ## Operation test

-The only reqirement is adding a new file to the [operations](operations) test directory.
+The only requirement is adding a new file to the [operations](operations) test directory.
 The file extension is `.op` and typically the filename will match an issue number.

 The format of the file is as follows: